 Thermal capacity determines how well a material stores heat.
-Water has a very high capacity
+Water has a very high capacity water heats up and cools down slowly, as it absorbs Visible / IR during the day and releases energy at night as thermal IR

 In temperate climates, water is warmer in winter than land surfaces and cooler in summer; and may be warmer at night than land and cooler during the day.